nicholedlc/wodup-backend/README.md

 Built with an Express-based JSON API, the server communicates with a [React Native SPA client](https://github.com/nicholedlc/wodup-client-mobile) using AJAX.

-Currently in early development.
-Stay tuned...
+The app is in early development but feel free to check out the JSON API in [Heroku](https://wodup-express.herokuapp.com/api/exercises).

 ## Get Started
 1. Clone the repo